EHB-MCT/assignment-2-TuurVanBergen/docs/PROGRESS.md

 ##### **Testing:**

-- Tested the frontend integration using mocked API responses.
+- Verified Spotify integration and search functionality using mocked API responses.
-- Verified database operations via Postman for `GET` and `POST` routes.
+- Validated database operations via Postman for `GET` and `POST` routes.

-#### **Challenges:**

-- Handling controlled vs. uncontrolled components in the form input fields.
-- Debugging fetch-related errors during the frontend-backend integration.

-#### **Next Steps:**

-1. Plan the integration of the Spotify API to enhance track entry automation.
-2. Implement error handling for failed API requests in both frontend and backend.
-3. Start designing the data visualization using D3.js or a similar library.

 ---

-### Notes:
+### **Notes:**

 - **Database Name:** `vibeview`.
-- **Environment Variables:** Server port and database URI are securely stored in the `.env` file.
+- **Environment Variables:** Server port, database URI, and Spotify credentials are securely stored in the `.env` file.
+- Future updates will focus on implementing interactive data visualizations.

 ---